Product development process is way more than ‘Let’s just put some code onto it and that’s it’. Kick anyone who says otherwise.

 The project’s start

-At this stage, the project’s estimation becomes a sale.
-It’s time to launch the working process!
+This is when the project’s estimation becomes a sale.
+It’s time to actually launch the product development process!

 What does a project team want at this stage?